Pucker Pass to Whitetail Reservoir

 Difficulty

-There is one water crossing on this trail, but in late July there was a shallow place to cross.
-In the valley around the Reservoir there are lots of water puddles/crossings.
+There is one water crossing on this trail, but in late July there usually is a shallow place to cross.
+In the valley around the reservoir, there are lots of water puddles/crossings.
 The rocks and downed trees make the trail challenging.
-The trail is narrow, but our 75" SXS made it through.
-Marks on some of the trees reveal that some Jeeps have gone over this trail, but anything over 75" will not fit in some areas.
+The trail is narrow, a 75-inch SXS can make it through.
+Marks on some of the trees reveal that some Jeeps have gone over this trail, but anything over 75 inches will not fit in some areas.

 Technical Rating